 Custom home builders oversee, coordinate, and construct homes that are customized to their clients' tastes.
-Each builder may offer different services involving architecture, design, and engineering, and a number of custom builders even help you choose furniture and outdoor features such as a fountain, pool, or gazebo.
+Each builder may offer different services involving architecture, design, and engineering, and a number of custom builders even help you choose furniture and outdoor features such as a fountain, pool, or patio.

 Some custom home builders build on land you already own, some help you find the perfect plot of land, and others build on a site they are developing and sell you the land and the home as a package.
 The latter is more common in large communities where the homes will have custom features and varying floor plans but may not be completely customized.
 Keep reading to see which custom home builder can build your dream home.